pablohdzvizcarra/my-software-developer-career/README.md

 ## Programming Changes My Life

+### Day 1478 Image Layers

+Today I studied about the image layers that are generated when you build a container with Podman/Docker.
+When you start to create a container with a Dockerfile the first instruction **FROM** choice the base image layer for your container, some instructions like RUN, COPY and ADD creates image layers, these images layers are thin and ephemeral and can be reusable.
+Also I learned that the image layers work in Copy-on-write operation.

 ### Day 1477 Containerfile Instructions

 Today, I continued my study on creating containers.
 I utilized advanced instructions such as ENV and ARG to customize container creation.
 By employing different instructions, you can personalize the process of container creation.

 #### Day 1476 Containerfiles

 Today I began the Red Hat certification path about Cloud-Native developer.
 In the Cloud-Native developer certification I will need to improve and learn new skills about Java, Quarkus, Containers, Kubernetes and OpenShift technologies.
 I choose this certification path because I love work with Java and DevOps methodology.
 The course in large and hard.

 #### Day 1475 Abstract Factory

 Today I have been working in my Spark application to ingest data from a CSV file to a database.
 I implemented the Abstract Factory pattern to change the database target without clean and write code.
 Using the Abstract Factory pattern I can write implementations for save the data in different NoSQL databases like Cloudant and CouchDB.

 #### Day 1473-74 Spark Ingestion App